Clubs/Organizations

 Drumline is an extracurricular musical group that focuses on the performance of marching percussion.
 Instrumentation includes Snare drum, Quad Toms, Bass Drum, and Cymbals.
 This group meets weekly after school during football and basketball seasons to prepare for halftime performances.
 This group may have occasional "off-season" performances based on schedule.
 No musical experience is necessary to join; just a good attitude and willingness to learn something new!

-Moderator: Mr. Krueger
+Moderator: Mr. Bailey

 Environmental Club